WeeSee/PHP-Process-Control/README.md

 # Demo

-The main lines in php-process.php are (the number denotes seconds after the script is going to be killed):
+The main lines in php-process.php are used to specify the scripts to be started (the number denotes seconds after the script is going to be killed):

 ```
 	$manager->addScript("doit.php 1", 5);